 Through my women’s networking group Polka Dot Powerhouse, we were able to raise enough money to support two families for the 2019 Christmas holiday season by bringing them gifts and money for their holiday meals.
 Polka Dot Powerhouse of San Mateo is a local chapter of entrepreneurial women who are positive, action forward, amazing women who build life long friendships as well as business relationships.
-Currently I serve on the leadership board here as Social Director.
+Currently, I serve on the leadership board as Educational Director and we continue to give back to our communities.

 Since 1989, Rebuilding Together Peninsula (RTP) has provided renovation and repair services for the Peninsula’s most vulnerable homeowners—seniors, veterans, persons with disabilities, and families with children and community facilities.
 As the only local organization addressing this particular need, we have built the expertise and infrastructure to tackle critical home repairs, securing safe and healthy housing for those most in need.
 Today, Rebuilding Together Peninsula serves approximately 250 homeowners each year with the help of over 3,000 volunteers.